jannikmi/timezonefinder/README.md

 - use of Numba to precompile the critical algorithms and thereby speeding it up much further.

-  Excerpt from my tests (/test/tests.py):
+Excerpt from my test results:

 	  testing 10000 realistic points
 	  MISMATCHES**: